espocrm/documentation/docs/development/entity/entity-event.md

 !!! note

-    If you create the entity through the GUI, that file will reside at `custom/Espo/Custom/Resources/metadata/entityDefs/{TestEventEntityName}.json`.
+    If you create the entity through the GUI, that file will reside at `custom/Espo/Custom/Resources/metadata/entityDefs/{YourEventEntityName}.json`.

-    If you create it as part of a module, the path should be created at `custom/Espo/Modules/{ModuleName}/Resources/metadata/clientDefs/{TestEventEntityName}.json`.
+    If you create it as part of a module, the path should be created at `custom/Espo/Modules/{ModuleName}/Resources/metadata/clientDefs/{YourEventEntityName}.json`.

+## Example entityDefs file
+By default, creating a "Base Entity" from the Admin interface generates the following entityDefs file at `custom/Espo/Custom/Resources/metadata/entityDefs/{YourEventEntityName}.json`.

 ```
 {